5 investment and money management strategies for FY2018-19

 The Financial Year 2018-19 has just started and with this it is also time to do your tax and investment planning for this year, particularly if you are an income tax payer.
-Where to invest, how much to invest – you have to plan all these things in a bid to save tax.
+Where to invest, how much to invest – you have to plan all these things in a bid to save income tax.
 Along with this, you also need to plan your finances – like creating an emergency fund and consolidating your debt – to keep your financial house in order as well as to meet your future financial goals.
 For, saving and investing without any planning won’t serve any purpose, nor that will help you accumulate a sizable nest egg for your retired life.

 We are, therefore, taking a look at 5 investment and money management strategies for this financial year as well as also for the future: